benTaylor34/linkedin-graph/README.md

-An interactive html graph that displays linkedin connections.
+Creates a html file that displats an interactive graph for linkedin connections.

 # Requirements